Insider Buying: CEO and 10% Ow - GuruFocus.com

 Analysis of Insider Buy/Sell and Relationship with Stock Price

-Over the past year, Chan Heng Fai Ambrose has been actively increasing his stake in Alset Inc, purchasing a total of 4,744,056 shares and selling none.
-This consistent insider buying activity suggests that Ambrose is confident in the company's future prospects and believes that the stock is undervalued at current prices.

-The insider transaction history for Alset Inc shows a total of 10 insider buys over the past year, with no insider sells during the same period.
-This trend indicates that insiders are bullish on the company's prospects and are accumulating shares at current price levels.
+Over the past year, Chenlong Tan has purchased a total of 20,000 shares and sold 0 shares.
+This indicates a strong bullish sentiment from the CEO and 10% owner of iPower Inc. The insider transaction history for iPower Inc shows that there have been 3 insider buys in total over the past year, with no insider sells during the same timeframe.
+This trend can be visualized in the following insider trend image:

-On the day of Ambrose's recent purchase, shares of Alset Inc were trading at $1.8 apiece, giving the stock a market cap of $16.253 million.
-This valuation suggests that the market may not be fully recognizing the potential of Alset Inc's innovative solutions and growth prospects.
+On the day of Chenlong Tan's recent purchase, shares of iPower Inc were trading at $0.67 apiece, giving the stock a market cap of $20.520 million.
+This insider buying activity could be a positive signal for investors, as it demonstrates the CEO's confidence in the company's future growth and performance.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.